alexandredelarue10-prog/bot-fim/replit.md

 A Discord bot built with Python and discord.py that responds to commands and events.
 The bot uses a command prefix system (!) and provides basic functionality for server interaction.

 ## Recent Changes
+- **2025-10-25**: Added whitelist system to control who can use bot commands
 - **2025-10-25**: Added comprehensive logging system with !setlogs command
 - **2025-10-25**: Added message sending commands (!say, !send, !embed)
 - **2025-10-25**: Added custom !help command with all bot commands